UBC-MDS/programming-in-python-for-data-science/chapters/en/module0.md

 <exercise id="2" title="Are you ready?">

-Are you ready to start the course **DSCI-011 Programming in Python for Data Science**?
+Are you ready to start the course **Programming in Python for Data Science**?

 <choice>